 Rigid contact lenses have long been used in orthokeratology (ortho-k) to reshape the cornea overnight to provide uncorrected daytime vision.
 The lens is worn during the night and flattens the cornea.
 As you know with myopia, light focuses in front of the retina.
 Flattening the cornea shortens the distance to the retina, so the light will focus where it’s supposed to.
 At the same time, peripheral images that focused behind the retina are brought forward.
 Experts believe that the images focusing behind the retina stimulates the eyeball to elongate, causing myopia.
 If the elongation of the eyeball can be slowed, it will also slow the progression of myopia.
 In 2021, the FDA approved

 Johnson & Johnson’s Acuvue Abiliti, the first ortho-k lens for the management of myopia, and they’re available in spherical and toric designs.
-The lenses not only provide vision correction but control the progression of myopia.
+The lenses not only provide vision correction but slow the progression of myopia.
 (Fig. 1)